jagadeeshkalapureddi/Adault-Decision_Tree/README.md

 The dataset provides 14 input variables that are a mixture of categorical, ordinal, and numerical data types.
 The complete list of variables is as follows:

-Age\n
+Age,"\n"
-Workclass.
+Workclass,
-Final Weight.
+Final Weight,
-Education.
+Education,
-Education Number of Years.
+Education Number of Years,
-Marital-status.
+Marital-status,
-Occupation.
+Occupation,
-Relationship.
+Relationship,
-Race.
+Race,
-Sex.
+Sex,
-Capital-gain.
+Capital-gain,
-Capital-loss.
+Capital-loss,
-Hours-per-week.
+Hours-per-week,
-Native-country.
+Native-country and Income

 The dataset contains missing values that are marked with a question mark character (?).

 There are a total of 48,842 rows of data, and 3,620 with missing values, leaving 45,222 complete rows.